reallyreadit/blog/_posts/2020-12-21-social-media-for-people-who-listen.markdown

 Good conversations require mutual understanding and shared information.

 Amongst Readers, opinions and feelings are bound to diverge, but the core experience is still shared and universal.
 You read together.
 You listened together.
-Which puts you in a really good space to start listening to each other.
+This puts you in a really good space to start listening to each other.

-On Readup, you can say that every single conversation starts with a mutual-listening expereince - reading.
+On Readup, every single conversation starts with a mutual-listening expereince - reading.

 I have been reading on Readup so religiously that most other sites feel weird now.
 Reddit and Hacker News especially.
 The comment threads still feel like rooms, but they're really packed and wild.
 More like a mosh pit than a living room.
 Interesting conversations happen (which is good) but they tend to invite abuse (which is bad).

 Plus, I find it disorienting to have to constantly remind myself that most of the people in a given conversation haven’t actually read the article in question.
-There’s a major tax on brainspace when you have to be skeptical of every single commenter on every single article: Did A read B?
-Did X read Y?
-On Readup you never have to have that thought.
+There’s a major tax on brainspace when you have to be skeptical of every single commenter on every single article: *Did A read B?
+Did X read Y?* On Readup you never have to have those thought.

 Then there's Facebook and Twitter.
 Posting there is nothing like a room.
 It feels like going out into the street with a megaphone.
 These platforms incentivize screaming.
 It pays to pipe up.
 And listening does nothing.
 So nobody does it.

-The scariest part of all is that the impression that you’re “speaking out” can also be a mirage.
+The scariest part of all is that you might not even be “speaking out” at all.
+It might be a mirage.

 Perhaps the best way to visualize Twitter is by imagining a stadium full of people, collectively screaming into a void.
-Amplifying the noise, a megatron scans the crowds and everyone is engaged in a perpetual battle for a few seconds on the big screen.
-And nobody is listening to anything.
+Amplifying the noise, a megatron scans the crowds and everyone is engaged in a perpetual battle for a few seconds with the big mic on the big screen.
+Meanwhile, nobody can hear anything that anybody is saying.

-By the way, I have really *tried* to listen to Twitter. *On* Twitter.
-You know what I mean -- I tried to use Twitter to listen.
-No dice.
+By the way, I have really *tried* to listen to Twitter.
+Or, tried to listen *on* Twitter.
+You know what I mean.
+I tried to use Twitter to listen.
+No surprise: No dice.

-And when Readup launched the Twitter integration, I even tweeted a bit. *I did what the thing told me to do: Made some noise.* Or, I tried to.
-Didn't work either.
+When Readup launched the Twitter integration, I even tweeted a bit. *I did what the thing told me to do.
+I made some noise.* Or, I tried to at least.
+But that didn't work either.

 Pretty much every experience I have ever had on Twitter has left me feeling duped.
 Too much noise.
 Not enough signal.
 Static everywhere.
 The zone, flooded with shit.
 Years after the problem was identified, it’s still flooded.
 And still shit.